aroberge/avantpy/psf/proposals.md

 In October 2012, another user [filed a bug](https://bugs.python.org/issue16344) on this issue, hoping to gets support, but got nowhere.
-From the discussion, it is clear that many core developers did not see this as an opportunity to make the Python community more inclusive and diverse.
+From the discussion, it is clear (to me) that many core developers did not see this as an opportunity to make the Python community more inclusive and diverse.
 On the contrary, some opinions expressed could be summarized/paraphrased as "If you want to program in Python, learn English like the rest of us."